fttlov/JCAdvance/README.md

   ## Calibration

 ⚠️ Hardware calibration is described to help you understand how the sensors work and is only necessary if the factory calibration has been compromised (e.g., the device was dropped, a failed firmware update, etc.).
 If there are no specific issues, you don’t need to do anything.
-"If it works, don’t touch it."
-Joy-Con owners will most likely have to deal with software calibration
+"If it works, don’t touch it."  <br>
+You'll most likely have to deal with software calibration

   ### Hardware Calibration
 For motion controls to work flawlessly, your controller must be properly calibrated at the hardware level. <br>